thomasabishop/eolas/Databases/MongoDB/Creating_a_schema_and_model.md

 > This is similar to declaring a type or interface in TypeScript

-// TODO: Add printout of what the rejection will look like in the console.

 #### Available data types

 The following data types are available: